-The electrolysis can be an effective treatment scar reduce and for hair removal.
-But for the Xanthelasma is not usually recommended by skin care experts.
+The electrolysis can be an effective treatment reducing scar and hair removal.
+But for the Xanthelasma, it is not usually recommended by skin care experts.
 Most patients find that this treatment is very invasive, time-consuming and not very successful.

 Electro-chemical process in which current is passed between two electrodes through an ionized solution (electrolyte) to deposit positive ions (anions) on the negative electrode (cathode) and negative ions (cations) on the positive electrode (anode)

 Electrolysis (sometimes known as electrology) works by passing a small amount of energy into each hair follicle via a very fine needle, in order to disable the follicle

 It can be used in the removal of hair roots by the application of heat using an electric current.

 This type of electrolysis uses a chemical reaction to destroy the Xanthelasma, brought about using direct electrical current.

 The needle is inserted into the hair follicle and a small electric charge is administered.